Radioactive iodine treatment for thyroid cancer

 Radioactive iodine treatment is a type of internal radiotherapy.
 The treatment uses a radioactive form of iodine called iodine 131 (I-131).
 The radioactive iodine circulates throughout your body in your bloodstream.
 Thyroid cancer cells pick up the iodine wherever they are in your body.
 The radiation in the iodine then kills the cancer cells.

 Radioactive iodine is a targeted treatment.
-It doesn't affect other body cells, because only thyroid cells take up the iodine.
+It is mainly taken up by thyroid cells, having little affect on other cells.
 The treatment is only suitable for some types of thyroid cancer.
 It is used for

 It can treat the cancer even if it has spread.
 But if you have one of these types of thyroid cancer, this treatment may not be necessary or suitable for you.
 You may have a test dose to see if your cancer cells take up iodine, because not all of them do.